NeilSinclair/prompt_workshop/ms_copilot/ms_copilot3.md

 We can ask Microsoft 365 CoPilot to look through the documents that we have on our Sharepoint, *as well as our Emails*.

-**User message:** Please can you look at the messages from Neil at diconium at the iMow.
+**User message:** Please can you look at the messages from Neil at diconium about the iMow.
 Can you summarise our conversation for me?